bogireddytejareddy/gan-video-generation/README.md

-# gan-video-generation
-## Keras Implementation of Fake Video Generation using Generative Adversarial Networks
+# Keras Implementation of Fake Video Generation using Generative Adversarial Networks